hannesrandow/DS-homework-1/README.md

 # DS-homework-2

 This is a Suduko game implemented as the second project of the [Distributed Systems (MTAT.08.009)](https://courses.cs.ut.ee/2017/ds/fall) at University of Tartu in Fall 2017.
-Its main functionalities include indictect communiatin and server discovery.
+Its main functionalities include indictect communiatin and server discovery satisfying task 1, 2, and 3 of the [HW2](https://courses.cs.ut.ee/MTAT.08.009/2017_fall/uploads/Main/DS_HW2.pdf).

 ## Setup
 **Dependencies**: tkinter and rabbitmq library.